jjheals/py-crawler/data/README.md

 # Data directory

 This directory contains all the data collected from the Crawler.
+Note that the data structures are all dictionaries/json for efficiency purposes; the only potential downside is loading the data into memory at runtime, though the time for this is negligant comapred to the time to collect the data.
+In short, we are sacrificing storage for efficiency since storage is essentially endless (at least for the purposes of this application).

 ## Contents